 - Implement visceral fascia mobilization techniques into a comprehensive treatment program for the patient with urologic dysfunctions to include incontinence, urgency/frequency, retention, and bladder pain as they relate to physical therapy

-Level I, II and III (or equivalent to be approved)
+Level I that includes internal palpation (or equivalent to be approved)

 Day 1: 5:00pm-9:15pm